Mongolia Holidays | Seasons and Festivals in Mongolia 2020

 It is a centuries’ old festival in which hunters of West Mongolia show off their unique and fearless tricks of hunting golden eagles with berkut.
 Hunters travel to Altai Mountain present in Bayan-Ulgii province to compete with other hunters.
 It is a game of speed, agility, focus, and honor.

 The eagle hunting techniques are not just ordinary hunting techniques, you can witness the expertise and inherited sharpness of Kazakhs during the game.
 This festival is a symbol of “unchanged for millennia” of Mongolians.
-It is a brilliant and second most recommended time to spend holidays in Mongolia.
+It is a brilliant and second most recommended time to spend holidays.

 List of Public Holidays In Mongolia